Skip to content

 SkillDependencies: External Contracts

-Declare what your skill requires before execution:
+Declare what your skill requires before execution.
+SKILL.md points to a sibling file:

 yaml